 2. Do you have a favorite architectural style or building in the Bay Area?
 In the world?

 “Locally, Grace Cathedral is one of my favorites, as well as Victorian homes, which exude grace and elegance.
-However, I enjoy the many styles of Bay Area architectural, which is why I so much enjoy my profession.
+However, I enjoy the many styles of Bay Area architecture, which is why I so much enjoy my profession.
 Having been to Italy, I absolutely loved the architectural and historic landmarks there, like Brunelleschi’s Dome (Duomo) in Florence Italy.”

 3. Is there one neighborhood in the Bay Area that you think is truly a hidden gem and why?